This is a purely personal view – but it’s based on experience. We are often approached by UK property developers who want help in raising funds.

 6. Making unsupportable claims in your literature

 Also something we see all the time.
 There is no need for superlative claims about the property market in whatever sector or region you operate.
 You need to make sure that every single line in your materials is backed up by hard evidence.
 Two reasons for this: firstly, the possible legal exposure.
 Secondly (and probably more importantly), it undermines you, because it suggests you think there’s something missing from your “real” proposition.

 7. Putting yourself and others at risk by creating an unlawful financial promotion, Collective Investment Scheme or Alternative Investment Fund

 Yes I know, this is something that lawyers raise, and you may think you’re not interested in this kind of “technicality”.
 But fundamentally it’s not worth putting yourself or your business partners at risk of fines or prosecution by getting on the wrong side of the Financial Conduct Authority.
 It’s not difficult to get it right.
 If you want to read more, click here.

 9. Not focussing on “ideal” investors

 Developers are often attracted by the idea of creating a “crowdfunding” platform for their projects.
-This is certainly achievable, and we regularly advise P2P lending platforms as well as fund managers and developers.
-But generally speaking, it is more effective to focus on investors who are able to contribute larger amounts, who already have experience of investing in projects like yours, who are able to move quickly and who are likely to want to make repeat investments.
+This is certainly achievable, but generally speaking, it is more effective to focus on investors who are able to contribute larger amounts, who already have experience of investing in projects like yours, who are able to move quickly and who are likely to want to make repeat investments.

 10. Not offering clear proposed terms for your prospective investors